 With its origins in the pioneering work of Bernard and Mary Berenson, the Fototeca, or Photograph Archive, has long been celebrated as an outstanding resource for the study of the history of art.
-Now holding around 250,000 photographic prints and other related materials, the still-growing collection contains photographs of artworks in many media ranging from classical antiquity to post-impressionism and from Europe and north Africa to south and east Asia.
-Its central focus, however, is Italian art, especially painting and drawing, of the later Middle Ages and Renaissance between 1250 and 1600, and it is only this part of the collection that continues to be developed systematically.
+Now holding around 250,000 photographic prints and other related materials, the still-growing collection contains photographs of artworks in many media ranging from Antiquity to the middle of the 20th century, focusing on the Mediterranean basin but including other parts of the world.
+Its spotlight is on Italian art, especially painting and drawing, of the late Middle Ages and Renaissance from 1250 to 1600, and it is only this part of the collection that continues to be developed systematically.

 These visual and textual records document the Berensons’ working methods and Bernard's influential career as art critic and connoisseur.
 They also furnish a wealth of evidence on individual works of art, for instance their passages through successive collections or art dealers’ hands, or traces of restorations over time.
 The archive's images throw critical light too on such general art historical issues as photography in the service of art history, the history of collecting, and the twentieth-century art market.

 The Berenson Library's photographic holdings are the result both of purchases and of important donations and bequests.
 Since Berenson’s death in 1959, many study photograph collections once belonging to other art historians or conservators have been added to the original nucleus.
 These include, for example, photographs from Hermann Voss (1884-1969), George Kaftal (1897-1987), Henry P. Clifford (1904-1975), Giuseppe Marchini (1914-1986), Frederick Hartt (1914-1991), Gerhard Ewald (1927-1997), Andrea Rothe and Studio Cabras.

 Others have been maintained as distinct collections, including the following: